udexon/PhosCloudless/Ownership_Rewards.md

 ___Phos provides metaprogramming features / words to help measure / manipulate code of high level programming languages, not just RPN to function mapping!!___ Required for fees calculations and other purposes.
 How to track usage, owners etc. Relate this to metaprogramming section above??

+Phos extension can be used in edit (during edit, not execution) or execution mode.
+Most lightweight debugging extension, added as a source code module.
+Extensible.
+All of Forth properties.

 separate fee structure from tipping, fee structure is promise, tipping is to deliver promise.

 3. Use Phos Messaging to build up database.
 Their work out payment details.
 Sponsors.